Do Not Disturb (TV series)

 Do Not Disturb (previously known as The Inn) is an American sitcom that premiered on Fox on September 10, 2008.
 The multi-camera series was co-produced through Reveille Productions, Principato-Young Entertainment, and 20th Century Fox Television.
-On September 24, 2008, Fox cancelled the series, and the series was last broadcast on October 8, 2008, with the remaining two episodes left unaired.
+On September 24, 2008, Fox cancelled the series after three episodes aired with the remaining four episodes left unaired.

 Synopsis

 Do Not Disturb focuses on the going-ons at a once-popular New York City hotel as seen through the eyes of its employees.
 Fox ordered 13 episodes, with Jason Bateman directing the pilot.

 After three episodes aired, the show was rumored to be cancelled on September 23, 2008.
 Fox officially cancelled the sitcom the following day, making it the first cancellation of the 2008–09 season.